Long Island Child Support Attorney

 - 4 Children = 31% of combined income

 - 5 Children = at least 35% of combined income

 Although New York courts use the Child Support Standards Act to determine child support, judges have the right to increase or decrease the amount of support based on the child's unique needs.

 In New York, generally you must pay child support until the child is 21 years old.
 While the age for custody ends at 18, the age limit for child support is still 21.
 Under some circumstances if your child is emancipated, you may ask the court to allow you to stop paying child support before they reach the age of 21.

 Experienced Long Island Child Support Lawyers

-To learn more about the child support services we provide, contact Samuelson Hause & Samuelson, LLP today.
+To learn more about the child support services we provide, contact Samuelson Hause PLLC today.